jrmykolyn/test.js.web-components.misc/README.md

 ### Link
 These experiments relate to Web Components and encapsulation.
 For additional details, see the [About](#about) section above.

+### Paragraph
+These experiments explore the following:
+- Web Components and encapsulation.
+- Web Components and child notes (specifically Element and Text-type nodes).

+For additional details, see the [About](#about) section above.

 ## Documentation
 Currently, this project does not include any external documentation.